therealjaypo/riofs-mimetypes/README.md

 RioFS is an userspace filesystem for Amazon S3 buckets for servers that run on Linux and MacOSX.
 It supports versioned and non-versioned buckets in all AWS regions.
 RioFS development started at [Skoobe](https://www.skoobe.de) as a storage backend for legacy daemons which cannot talk natively to S3.
 It handles buckets with many thousands of keys and highly concurrent access gracefully.

+### Differences

+This is pretty much vanilla RioFS, except for a few minor differences (which will be added as I finish them):

+* The upstream developer doesn't believe in extension-based mime type sniffing (which is valid), however I'm using S3 for nothing but storing web-accessible files so need text/css, text/html instead of just text/plain or octet/stream

+**WARNING**
+This is currently unstable and broken as I'm still in the process of developing it.
+It's considered "usable" when this warning disappears (which will probably be later this afternoon).

 ### Dependencies

 * glib >= 2.22